theshadowx/Qt5.4_NaCl/README.md

   $  sudo docker build -t qtnacl5.4.2 .
   ```
 It will take a lot of time !!!
-Then execute this command to run the image :
+Then execute this command to run a container :

   ```
   $  sudo docker run -i -t qtnacl5.4.2 /bin/bash